AlexSantopaolo/Implementation-of-Artificial-Pancreas-for-Patients-of-1-Diabetes-Using-Artificial-Neural-Network-/README.md

 was successfull with R is approaching to 1 (R is a measure of the ANN performance.
 1 is best possible result).
 The generated ANN was then used as a controller and the Insulin - Glucose system was simulated, the ANN was successfully able to maintain normoglycemia.
-In conclusion, ANN is viable for use as an Artificial Pancreas and this methodology provides many advantages over direct implementation of MPC such as faster speed. (add more reasons here)
+In conclusion, ANN is viable for use as an Artificial Pancreas.
+The model can manage in a very good manner the highly non linearity of glucoregolatory system.